 KNOW A STANDARD DRINK SIZE

 Don’t super-size it!
 Make sure you know how much you are really drinking.
 Most drinks you are served are actually larger than a standard serving size.
-Also, many craft beer have a higher content of alcohol.
+Also, many craft beers have a higher alcohol content.
 A regular 12 fl oz of beer contains 5% alcohol which is about the same amount as a 5 fl oz glass of wine.
-For the most part, one drink equals one 12-ounce beer, one shot or one 5-ounce glass of wine.
+For the most part, one standard drink equals one 12 fl oz beer, one shot, or one 5 fl oz glass of wine.

 STAY HYDRATED - DRINK WATER

 Your mood can impact how much you drink and how you respond to alcohol.
 Feeling sick, depressed, anxious, or sad?
 Had a recent sad event or loss?
 Are you feeling social, celebrating an accomplishment, chilling out, relaxing, or bored?
 Drinking when you are not in a good mood or sick will make you more depressed and can result in binging.
 Learn more about Stress, Anxiety, and Alcohol.